indralukmana/turbin3_Q3_indralukmana_capstone/docs/brief.md

 Initialize -> Check-in(s) -> Withdraw SOL -> Mint NFT.
 Success is measured by
 the technical excellence and completeness of this core on-chain component.

+**Testing Approach Update:** The testing strategy will utilize Anchor's built-in testing framework, which leverages the Solana test validator.
+This approach simplifies the testing setup compared to alternatives.
+While this framework is robust for testing core functionality, it does not natively support manipulating blockchain time.
+Therefore, comprehensive testing of time-based logic (e.g., precise check-in window validation) will be deferred to a future phase.
+The current focus will be on ensuring the core state transitions (Initialize, Check-in, Withdraw, Mint NFT) are correct under standard conditions.

 ## Post-MVP Vision (Full Product)

 ### Phase 2 Features (Integrating the Core)